elanmed/tree.nvim/README.md

 Decrease the tree depth level by 1

 ### `<Plug>TreeOutDir`
-- Navigate to the parent directory of the current tree root and reset the level to 1
+- Navigate to the parent directory of the current tree root

 ### `<Plug>TreeInDir`
-- Enter the directory under the cursor and reset level to 1
+- Enter the directory under the cursor

 ### `<Plug>TreeYankRelativePath`
-Copy the relative path (from current working directory) of the file/directory under cursor to both the unnamed register and system clipboard
+Copy the relative path (from the cwd) of the file/directory under the cursor to the unnamed register and system clipboard

 ### `<Plug>TreeYankAbsolutePath`
-Copy the absolute path of the file/directory under cursor to both the unnamed register and system clipboard
+Copy the absolute path of the file/directory under the cursor to the unnamed register and system clipboard

 ### `<Plug>TreeCreate`
 Create a new file or directory:
-- If the path ends with `/`, creates a directory, otherwise a file
+- If the path ends with `/`, create a directory, otherwise a file
-- Creates parent directories as needed
+- Create parent directories as needed
-- Prevents creating an existing path
-- Triggers the `User TreeCreate` autocommand after creation
+- Trigger the `User TreeCreate` autocommand after creation
-- Refreshes the tree
+- Refresh the tree (`TreeRefresh`)

 ### `<Plug>TreeDelete`
-Delete the file or directory under cursor:
+Delete the file or directory under the cursor:
-- Recursively deletes directories and their contents
+- Recursively delete directories and their contents
-- Triggers the `User TreeDelete` autocommand after deletion
+- Trigger the `User TreeDelete` autocommand after deletion
-- Refreshes the tree
+- Refresh the tree (`TreeRefresh`)

 ### `<Plug>TreeRename`
-Rename the file or directory under cursor:
+Rename the file or directory under the cursor:
-- Prevents renaming to existing paths
-- Triggers the `User TreeRename` autocommand after rename
+- Trigger the `User TreeRename` autocommand after rename
-- Refreshes the tree
+- Refresh the tree (`TreeRefresh`)

 ### `<Plug>TreeRefresh`
 Refresh the tree to reflect any file system changes